-October can be an expensive month—Halloween candy, costumes, decorations, more Halloween candy after you ate the Halloween candy you bought earlier in the month (just me?).
+October can be an expensive month—Halloween candy, costumes, decorations, more Halloween candy after you ate the Halloween candy you bought earlier in the month (just us?).
 But there’s no reason to break the bank when going out and about with the kiddos.
 Here are some ideas for free kid-friendly fun this month.

 Trick or Treat!
-The ultimate free October event!
+The ultimate free October event.
 Get those bags or buckets and get some candy!